aldotele/lotto_lottery/README.md

     It has three *attributes* that will correspond to instances of the three previously defined Classes: an object will represent its **numbers**, another one its **bet type** and the last one its **city** of extraction.

     This Class uses a further validation method that checks the "coherence" of the information that are supposed to build the ticket:<br>
-    firstly, the stated amount of numbers must correspond to the amount of numbers that are present inside the chosen sequence (this applies only when numbers are chosen and not randomly generated);<br>
+    the bet type must be coherent with the amount of numbers, which means there will be a minimum amount of numbers for each bet: at least
-    secondly, the bet type must be coherent with the amount of numbers.
+    1 number for ambata, 2 for ambo, 3 for terno, 4 for quaterna and 5 for cinquina.

 A last Class was created in order to build the *business logic* behind the program: